Reverse engineering learned optimizers reveals known and novel mechanisms: Mechanisms of learned optimizers

-We find that learned optimizers use a single mode to implement momentum.
-The bottom row of Fig.~\ref{fig:momentum} shows the eigenvalues (computed at the convergence fixed point) in the complex plane, colored by that mode's learning rate (see Appendix \ref{appendix:aggmo} for how these quantities are computed).
-This reveals a single dominant eigenmode (colored in purple), whose eigenvector corresponds to the momentum direction and whose eigenvalue is the corresponding momentum timescale.
+This learned optimizer uses a single eigenmode to implement momentum.
+Fig.~\ref{fig:momentum}c shows the eigenvalues of the Jacobian (computed at the convergence fixed point) in the complex plane, colored by that mode's learning rate (see App.~\ref{appendix:aggmo} for how these quantities are computed).
+This reveals a single dominant eigenmode (colored in purple), whose eigenvector corresponds to the momentum direction (gray points in Fig.~\ref{fig:momentum}a) and whose eigenvalue is the corresponding momentum timescale.

-While we analyze the best performing learned optimizers in the main text, we did find a learned optimizer on the linear regression task that had slightly worse performance but strongly resembled classical momentum; in fact, this optimizer recovered the optimal momentum parameters for the particular task distribution.
-We analyze this optimizer in Appendix \ref{appendix:momopt} as it is instructive for understanding the momentum mechanism.
+For some learned optimizers, this momentum eigenvalue exactly matched the best tuned momentum hyperparameter; in these cases the optimizer's performance matched that of momentum as well.
+We analyze one such optimizer in App.~\ref{appendix:momopt} as it is instructive for understanding the momentum mechanism.